ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 ![Github Action adding a comment to my PR with a deployed version of the code change for testing]({{ site.github.url }}/amcgill/assets/firebase-pr-action.png "Firebase PR deployments")

 The backend is automatically deployed to a Heroku Basic Dyno instance for $7/month.
-I was hoping to use Firebase here as well since it's free, unfortunately cloud functions do not support web sockets since they only handle a single request/response.
+I was hoping to use Firebase here as well since it's free but my understanding is that cloud functions do not support web sockets since they only handle a single request/response.
+There's probably a way around this but that's a problem for another day.
+Thanks for reading 🙂